-Bookings for Spring Term are now open.
+Bookings for the Spring Term are now open.
 Storytelling is available on Monday, Tuesday, Thursday, and Friday.

 Storytelling (Early Years Foundation Stage)